brianstarke/go-beget/README.md

 }
 ```

-NOTE: For now, `go-beget` expects that you keep your types in their own package and will generate it's code into a directory called `search` (or `update` or `create`) as a peer of wherever your types are.
+NOTE: For now, `go-beget` expects that you keep your types in some other package and will generate it's code into a directory called `search` (or `update` or `create`) as a peer of wherever the type is.

 Run `go generate ./...`